Leka0207/CodingScripts/README.md

 # Features
 - Variety of Scripts: A wide range of scripts for different applications.
 - Easy to Use: Each script is well-documented with clear instructions.
-- Open Source: Contributions are welcome and encouraged.
+- Open Source: Open to all users

 # Requirements
 To run the scripts in this repository, you will need: